krepev3/Meercata/README.md

 # Meercata  — v0.9.0-beta
+## Bash is the baseline Suricata Interactive Controller (Discontinued)
+## Python is expanding to NGFW Mini

 Python CLI/interactive helper for running Suricata in IDS/IPS mode with NFQUEUE hooks, rule-file management, and a systemd inline unit.
 Defaults to **dry-run** so you can see commands before applying them.